Benefits of Emotional Support Animals

 Taking a holiday or travelling can be sources of great tension for those with anxiety and emotional issues, and having an emotional support animal there to help ease the fears can make a world of difference.
 The only issue that stems from this is the difficulty in finding pet-friendly holidays.

-There are options out there for dog friendly UK holidays, cottages, camping or day trips are all an option for someone who’s mental wellbeing prevents them from travelling like the rest of the world.
+There are options out there for dog friendly holidays UK, cottages, camping or day trips are all an option for someone who’s mental wellbeing prevents them from travelling like the rest of the world.

 A non-judgmental support in times of need